 Interested in automatic updating?

-Contact the POS Support Team to find out which update strategy you are following or to switch to automatic updating.
+Contact the Support Team to find out which update strategy you are following or to switch to automatic updating.

 Every release goes through rigorous testing:

 - Phase 1, robot testing.
 We have over 40 robots performing test transactions for thousands of test cases on the supported terminal models in different integrations.

 - Phase 2, manual checks.
 For example, we test upgrading and boarding, check all screens, and do many test and live transactions with various card types and card entry modes.

 - Phase 3, beta testing.
 For merchants participating in the beta testing program, we release the latest version to live terminals in multiple countries.
 This allows us to monitor the transaction performance and the communication with acquirers and issuers.

 When all test phases are successful, we consider the release to be stable.

 The beta testing program lets us test the latest release in a live environment, monitor the performance of payment terminals, and discover potential issues at an earlier stage.
 The terminals that are part of the beta testing are updated to the latest version in the first stage of the automatic update process.

 Setting up and running the beta testing program requires no extra effort from your side.
 The whole process is handled by Adyen.

 For you, participating in the beta testing program has the following benefits: